icpc/live-v3/README.md

       background: unset;
   }
   ```

+  NOTE: use can set parameter `teamMediaAudio=false`, to mute team media audio

 * Use [admin interface](http://localhost:8080/admin) in your browser to control overlay
 * Check general broadcast production [schema](https://docs.google.com/document/d/1JcOhmkvbRtG3MLLYUpzVBMqiQOoNpamOz-MvppCgcYk) for other details of typical setup